 out holidays, emotions, and your role in the family.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand how difficult it is
+At Aruna P. Rodrigo, Family Law Attorney, we understand how difficult it is

 when a marriage ends, regardless of age.
 If you and your ex plan to dissolve